Story of the Eye: Plot

 An unnamed boy in late adolescence initiates a strange sexual relationship with his distant cousin Simone when she indulges the narrator's dare to place her bare buttocks in a cat's saucer of milk.
 Simone and the narrator consummate their erotic desire at a cliff in front of his villa, involving their friend Marcelle in their activities; the pair soon reveal themselves to be exhibitionists, going so far as to have intercourse in full view of Simone's widowed mother.
 At one point, Simone develops a fetish for inserting soft-boiled eggs in her vagina and anus.
 The couple engage in a sadomasochistic orgy with other teenagers, which ends with Marcelle having a mental breakdown.
 The narrator runs away from home and moves in with Simone after stealing his father's money and gun.
 Marcelle, meanwhile, is admitted to a psychiatric hospital.

 Simone and the narrator break Marcelle out of the hospital, but when she recognizes a wardrobe she hid in during the orgy, she hangs herself in a psychotic break.
 The couple wind up having penetrative sex in front of her body.
 To escape the legal consequences of Marcelle's suicide, the pair flee and take refuge in Spain.
 They meet the depraved English aristocrat Sir Edmund, who is happy to accommodate their lifestyle.
 Edmund tells Simone about the tradition in the aristocracy to eat the testicles of a recently killed bull while watching bull-fighting, and Simone demands the raw testicles of a bull be given to her when they are watching the famous matador El Granero.
 As Granero is impaled by a bull and his right eye is ripped out of its socket, Simone sticks one of the raw testicles up her vagina and has an orgasm at the same moment El Granero dies.

 The three visit a Catholic basilica, where Simone seduces a handsome priest by masturbating while confessing inside of the confessional.
 Sir Edmund excitedly undertakes a blasphemous parody of the Catholic Eucharist involving desecration of the bread and wine using the priest's urine and semen; Simone strangles the priest to death during his final orgasm.
-Simone removes the priest's right eye and inserts it into her vagina while continuing her sexual relationship with the narrator.
+Sir Edmund removes the priest's right eye and Simone inserts it into her vagina while continuing her sexual relationship with the narrator.
 The trio evade the priest's murder investigation and head for Andalusia, where they buy a yacht to continue their debauchery on African soil.

 In a postscript, Bataille reveals that the character of Marcelle may have been partially inspired by his own mother, who suffered from bipolar disorder, while the narrator's father is also modeled after his own unhappy paternal relationship.
 In an English-language edition, Roland Barthes and Susan Sontag provide critical comment on the events.